AndrewXu55/AndrewXu55/README.md

 <h3 align="left"> 🧑🏻 About Me</h3>

 Welcome to my page!
 I'm Andrew Xu from Rockville, Maryland.
-I am currently an undergraduate at the University of Maryland, College Park studying a Double Major of Computer Science and Economics with a minor in Robotics and Autonomous Systems.
+I am currently an undergraduate at the University of Maryland, College Park studying a Double Major in Computer Science and Economics with a minor in Robotics and Autonomous Systems.
 In this GitHub, you'll find projects I worked on that show my various skills.

 ### ❗️ Facts about Me